Tekki/sql-ledger/doc/configuration.md

 corresponding binary version.
 Experienced administrators frequently edit the YAML file to apply bulk changes.

+## Passwords

+The user passwords are managed by the users themselves or by the administrators of the respective datasets through the `HR` menu.
+If administrators forget their own password or if the password of the root login at `admin.pl` gets lost, the script `util/admin-login.pl` is available to create a new one.

 ## Localized Postal Addresses

 ### Prerequisites